a-schild/churchtools-pdfcalendar/README.md

 # churchtools-pdfcalendar
 Generate PDF month calendars from churchtools
-With version 1.1 you can also generate full-year calendars, consisting of 12 pages
+With version 1.1 you can also generate full-year calendars, consisting of 12 pages With version 1.1.2 you can also generate styled xlsx calendars

 Currently the UI is in german only

 ## Requirements
 - php 7.1 or better
-- Churchtools (Tested with 3.43.1)
+- Churchtools (Tested with 3.52.0)

 ## Demoserver
 - A demo server can be accessed under this URL